Best daily deals

 So why is getting rid of noise important?
 The answer is twofold.

-The AirPods Pro (1st generation) seals to your ear canal and prevents external noise from drowning out your music.
+The AirPods Pro (1st generation) seal to your ear canal and prevent external noise from drowning out your music.
 This preserves the sound quality without the interference of auditory masking.
-Passive isolation in tandem with effective noise canceling means that you’re less likely to increase the volume to block out those external sounds, which potentially protects your ears from noise-induced hearing loss.
+Passive isolation, in tandem with effective noise canceling, means that you’re less likely to increase the volume to block out those external sounds, which potentially protects your ears from noise-induced hearing loss.

 So what do the Apple AirPods (3rd generation) and AirPods Pro (1st generation) have in common?
 Well, a lot: both headsets include a MagSafe charging case with a Lightning input, share the same IPX4 water-resistant rating, use Apple’s Adaptive EQ, and are spatial audio-compatible.